 - All team members will wear badges identifying team affiliation at all times during competition.

-- If the member of a team advancing to the second round competition is unable to attend that competition, that team may substitute a person in their place, as long as that person qualifies under the eligibility rule.
+- If the member of a team advancing to the final round of the competition is unable to attend, that team may substitute a person in their place, as long as that person qualifies under the eligibility rule.

 - Teams may not modify the hardware configurations of competition systems.

-- Teams must not open the case of any system such as, PC, monitor, router, switch, firewall, or any other piece of equipment used during the competition.
+- Teams must not open the case of any system such as, laptop, monitor, router, switch, firewall, or any other piece of equipment used during the competition.

 - Teams may not remove their assigned laptops from the competition area unless specifically authorised to do so by organisations members.